Four Seasons Restaurant: Clientele

 The restaurant was known as much for its clientele as its food, with its Midtown location making it convenient for power lunches.
 The Four Seasons' clientele largely consisted of what Joe Baum described as "the achievers"; for many regular customers, the clientele was more important than the menu.
 Jeff Gordinier of The New York Times wrote that, even though the restaurant had hired celebrity chefs such as David Chang and Daniel Humm, the food "can seem like a supporting player".
-Town and Country magazine described the restaurant as a gathering place for influential figures in New York City, and a 1988 Newsday account said one could "fill a gossip column for a week" just by looking at which customers sat with each other.
+Town and Country magazine described the restaurant as a gathering place for influential figures in New York City.
+A 1988 Newsday account said one could "fill a gossip column for a week" just by looking at which customers sat with each other.

 According to a 1986 New York magazine article, the management knew half of the Pool Room's guests by name, and 90 percent of Bar Room customers went there at least once a week.
 If the management did not know a customer's name, the guest would introduce themselves at the reservation desk, and their name would be written on a card.
 The card would be passed to the captain responsible for that guest's table, who would then address the customer by name.

-The Four Seasons' management gave frequent patrons special treatment; according to Alex von Bidder, the restaurant once delivered a dinner to a "prized customer" in his hospital room in Boston.
-The restaurant's dress code prohibited such clothing as jeans and windbreakers, even for regular customers.
+The Four Seasons' management gave frequent patrons special treatment.
+According to Alex von Bidder, the restaurant once delivered a dinner to a "prized customer" in his hospital room in Boston.
+The restaurant's dress code prohibited clothing such as jeans and windbreakers, even for regular customers.

 Typically, the Pool Room was more highly coveted than the Grill (Bar) Room, and the seats around the Pool Room's pool were more popular than those near the windows.
 The Wall Street Journal wrote in 1984: "At lunch time, serious people opt for the Bar Room, and have been doing so long before Michael Korda told them they should in his book on power."
 Despite the Four Seasons' stature, the rich and famous often dined among the general public, leading GQ food critic Alan Richman to describe the restaurant as "one of the last high-level democratic institutions".
 In the restaurant's later years, Julian Niccolini oversaw the restaurant's seating assignments.
 Niccolini deliberately seated conflicting parties, such as ex-boyfriends and ex-girlfriends, next to each other, describing himself as a "good devil".